Seek Returns logo

 Min

-NVDA vs. STX: A comparison of their P/E Ratio against their respective Semiconductors and Computer Hardware industry benchmarks.
+NVDA vs. STX: A comparison of their Price-to-Earnings Ratio (TTM) against their respective Semiconductors & Semiconductor Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 NVDA